sitoolkit/sit-cl/README.md

 ```

 The CSV file contains the column names on the first line and the data to be loaded from the second line.
-If you'd like to register null, please set [null].
+note: If you want to register null, please set [null].

 - TABLE_1.csv